ernestcortazar3/hackathon-june-labyrinth/README.md

 - makes sure that you are pushing up the most recent version.
 - If there are any merge conflicts, resolve, then "git add ." and "git commit" again the FIX: Merge conflicts.

-> git push origin <unique-branch-name>
+> git push origin 'unique-branch-name'

 - Sends the last commit to the Remote Branch

 - Create PR (GitHub.com)

-  - Merges <unique-branch-name> into the main branch.
+  - Merges 'unique-branch-name' into the main branch.

 - Branch then can be deleted.